sundarganesh21/sundarganesh21.github.io/projects/project2_fx_mean_rev_part2.md

 $$\mu_{i} = \frac{1}{W} \left[ x_i + \alpha x_{i-1} + \alpha^2 x_{i-2} + ... + \alpha^n x_{i-n} \right]$$

-where  $W &\coloneqq \sum_{j=0}^n \alpha^j$.
+where  $W \coloneqq \sum_{j=0}^n \alpha^j$.
 It's important that for any moving average, the weights must sum up to 1 in order to maintain the unbiased nature of the estimator; hence the leading $1/W$ factor.
 Let's compute the exponential moving average and compare it to the simple moving average.